-- 3.5.1 In accordance with the Prevent Duty Guidance for England and Wales (2023) and Channel duty guidance: protecting vulnerable people from being drawn into terrorism (2021) the DSL has, in addition, the following responsibilities: - a. acting as the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters relating to the Prevent duty; - b. co-ordinating Prevent duty procedures in the School; - c. liaising with local prevent co-ordinators, the police, and local authorities and through existing multi-agency forums, including referrals to the Channel Police Practitioner and / or the police where indicated;
+In accordance with the Prevent Duty Guidance for England and Wales (2023) and Channel duty guidance: protecting people susceptible to radicalisation (2023) the DSL has, in addition, the following responsibilities:

-- d. undergoing WRAP or other appropriate training; - e. maintaining an on-going training programme for all school employees, including induction training for all new employees and keeping records of staff training; and - f. monitoring the keeping, confidentiality, and storage of records in relation to the Prevent duty.
+- acting as the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters relating to the Prevent duty; - co-ordinating Prevent duty procedures in the School; - liaising with local prevent co-ordinators, the police, and local authorities and through existing multi-agency forums, including referrals to the Channel Police Practitioner and / or the police where indicated; - undergoing WRAP or other appropriate training; - maintaining an on-going training programme for all school employees, including induction training for all new employees and keeping records of staff training; and - monitoring the keeping, confidentiality, and storage of records in relation to the Prevent duty.

-3.6 Training, knowledge, and skills
+> Training, knowledge, and skills

-- 3.6.1 The DSL and the DDSL(s) have undertaken training to provide them with the knowledge and skills required to conduct the role.
+The DSL and the DDSL(s) have undertaken training to provide them with the knowledge and skills required to conduct the role.
 This training should be updated at least every two years and include Prevent awareness.
-Training should provide DSLs with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures, and responsibilities of other agencies, particularly Children's Social Care so they: - understand the assessment process for providing early help and statutory intervention, including local authority Children's Social Care referral arrangements; - b. have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - c. understand the importance of the role of DSL in providing information and support to Children's Social Care in order to safeguard and promote the welfare of children; - d. understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, and wellbeing, and what is needed in responding to this in promoting educational outcomes. - e. are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers; - f. understands the importance of information sharing, both within the School, and with the safeguarding partnerships, other agencies, other agencies, organisations, and practitioners; - g. understand and support the School with regard to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation;

-- h. obtain access to resources and attend any relevant or refresher training courses; - i. are able to understand the unique risks associated with online safety and be confident they have the relevant, up-to-date capability required to assist with keeping children safe whilst online at school. - j. recognise the additional risks children with special educational needs and disabilities (SEND) face online, e.g.: from online bullying, grooming and radicalisation and are confident they are able to support SEND children to stay safe online. - k. encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the School may put in place to protect them. - are able to take lead responsibility for pupils who are looked after children.
+Training should provide DSLs with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures, and responsibilities of other agencies, particularly Children's Social Care so they:

+- understand the assessment process for providing early help and statutory intervention, including local authority Children's Social Care referral arrangements; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - understand the importance of the role of DSL in providing information and support to Children's Social Care in order to safeguard and promote the welfare of children; - understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, and wellbeing, and what is needed in responding to this in promoting educational outcomes. - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers; - understands the importance of information sharing, both within the School, and with the safeguarding partnerships, other agencies, other agencies, organisations, and practitioners; - understand and support the School with regard to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - obtain access to resources and attend any relevant or refresher training courses; - are able to understand the unique risks associated with online safety and be confident they have the relevant, up-to-date capability required to assist with keeping children safe whilst online at school. - recognise the additional risks children with special educational needs and disabilities (SEND) face online, e.g.: from online bullying, grooming and radicalisation and are confident they are able to support SEND children to stay safe online. - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the School may put in place to protect them. - are able to take lead responsibility for pupils who are looked after children.

-3.7 Looked after children
+Looked after children

-- 3.7.1 The DSL will take responsibility for pupils who are looked after. - 3.7.2 The DDSL(s) will carry out this role where the DSL is unavailable.

-3.8 Pupils who have a social worker
+- The DSL will take responsibility for pupils who are looked after. - The DDSL(s) will carry out this role where the DSL is unavailable. - > Pupils who have a social worker

-3.8.1 Be aware of pupils who have a social worker.
+• Be aware of pupils who have a social worker.

-3.9 Understanding the views of children
+> Understanding the views of children